{\L}ojasiewicz-Simon inequalities for minimal networks: stability and convergence

 Since ${\rm L}(\Gamma)=\boldsymbol{\rm L}(\overline{\NN})$ and the $L^2(\d s)$ norm of the curvature on the right hand side of \eqref{eq:zzxx} does not depend on the parametrization, the above estimate together with \cref{thm:LojaGenerale} imply \eqref{eq:LojaNetworkMinimali}. \end{proof}

-\begin{rem}[Further \L ojasiewicz--Simon inequalities at minimal networks] By a straightforward adaptation of the above arguments, it is possible to prove a \L ojasiewicz--Simon inequality at minimal networks taking into account also variations at endpoints.
+\begin{rem}[Further \L ojasiewicz--Simon inequalities at minimal networks] By an adaptation of the above arguments, we expect to be possible to prove a \L ojasiewicz--Simon inequality at minimal networks taking into account also variations at endpoints.